To create confident communicators who find innate joy in reading and can express themselves creatively and effectively through their writing.

 Our vision when teaching English is to capture the imaginations of our pupils with exciting and high quality texts and to inspire them to become confident writers.
 Wherever possible, texts are chosen with the theme of the termly topic in mind and we look for opportunities to write across the other curriculum subjects.
 We also use resources that stimulate the children’s interest such as, newspaper articles, short films from Literacy Shed and topics that are in the news.

 In key stage 1 free writing and mark making is encouraged and nurtured when children first come to us and we support children through the early writing stage and develop their fine and gross motor skills through play.
 Cursive handwriting is taught from reception and phonics and SPAG are taught discreetly and built into the class teaching as well, to ensure the children can apply and rehearse what they have learnt when writing.
-In Phonics we follow the letters and sounds scheme which is supported by phonics play.
+In Phonics we follow the Little Wandle Scheme.
 Spelling and grammar are taught through a range of resources including Vocab Ninja, the BBC Natural curriculum and the No-nonsense spelling scheme.
 Teachers strive to draw links back to past teaching during class discussions and reading sessions, giving the children real life examples of the grammar and punctuation that they are being taught.
 We re-visit areas frequently and are aware of the need for practice and consolidation of skills.

 A wide range of writing genres are covered, balancing between fiction and non-fiction every term.
 The children build on the skills they require year on year, and the mixed age classes allow children to consolidate their learning in areas where they are less confident and challenge themselves where they feel more able.
 We look to make writing purposeful wherever possible, creating non-fiction books for our library, the template for new school brochures and often writing the end of year play ourselves.

 Reading is celebrated in our school and the children read every day in class.
 Children are read to on a daily basis from a class text, chosen from our Reading Spine.
 We are constantly updating our fiction library and place a real emphasis on the children reviewing and recommending books to each other.
-We use Literacy shed comprehension plus and Vipers to improve the children’s comprehension skills at the same time as exposing them to a wide range of genres.
+We use Literacy Shed comprehension plus and Vipers to improve the children’s comprehension skills at the same time as exposing them to a wide range of genres.
 Guided Reading lessons are taught weekly to build confidence in reading skills.